Lijujujune/Readme_Generator/README.md

 - [Questions](#questions)

 ## Installation
-ksdflk
+Inquirer

 ## Usage
-kdsfjklds
+Any person writing a code and want to public to github can use this.

 ## License
 This project is licensed under the [MIT](https://opensource.org/licenses/MIT) license.

 ## Contributing
-kdsjfkla
+100% done by June Li.

 ## Tests
-ksfjkal
+N/A

 ## Questions
-If you have any questions, you can find me on GitHub: [jujujune](https://github.com/jujujune) or email me at dslfjds.
+If you have any questions, you can find me on GitHub: [Lijujujune](https://github.com/Lijujujune) or email me at liyejun12@gmail.com.